luk036/luk036.github.io/flows/pandocFlow.md

 - Easier to write than LaTeX, or Microsoft Word, and PowerPoint.
 - A lot of tool support.
-- Easier grammarly check
+- Easier Grammarly check
-- Convertable to other formats via `pandoc`
+- Convertible to other formats via `pandoc`
-- Github uses Markdown
+- GitHub uses Markdown

 ## Why not?